A soluble model for synchronized rhythmic activity in ant colonies: Introduction

 \section{Introduction}

-Perhaps the most remarkable example of self-organization in nature is the endogenous (i.e., not driven by an external signal) synchronization observed in abiotic oscillatory chemical reactions \cite{Nicolis_1977} and in community ecology \cite{May_1975,Sumpter_2010}, where reactants and individuals have no intrinsic activity rhythm.
+Perhaps the most remarkable example of self-organization in nature is the endogenous (i.e., not driven by an external signal) synchronization observed in abiotic oscillatory chemical reactions \cite{Nicolis_1977} and in population dynamics laboratory experiments \cite{Nicholson_1954,May_1975}, where reactants and individuals have no intrinsic activity rhythm.
 Much of our understanding of synchronization, however, comes from the study of coupled oscillators, where each oscillator has its own intrinsic natural frequency \cite{Strogatz_1993,Strogatz_2000}.

 A well known and documented case of endogenous synchronization, at least within the entomological community, is the activity bursts of individuals in colonies of some ant species \cite{Franks_1990,Cole_1991,Doering_2022}.
 For example, ants of the species Leptothorax acervorums are inactive within the nest for about 72\% of the time, but their bursts of activity are highly synchronized, occurring about three or four times per hour and involving the entire nest population \cite{Franks_1990}.
 We use the terms nest and colony interchangeably because all individuals in a colony share food in a nest, but only a few go out to collect it.
 The care of the brood is the main task of the worker ants within the nest.